scohe001/Map/README.md

 In addition to templatizing your code, you should also adjust your recursive insert helper function and your recursive search/find function to return `Node *` instead of `void` or `bool` respectively.
 It'll make things easier in a few steps.

+Furthermore, it'll make things easier if you change all of your private fields to protected.

 Step 2, Map time!
 ---